sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

          (enable z0 const4)))))
 ```

-This simple program results in a whopping 969 lines of verilog code (which I will not paste here).
+This simple program results in a whopping 969 lines of Verilog code (which I will not paste here).
 We simulated the code in our simple test bench and were able to generate the following signal diagram:

 <img src="if_trace.png" width="200%" height="400%">